ChrisR32/MERN-STACK-APP/README.md

 # **MERN-STACK-APP**

-ASSESSMENT REQUIREMENTS:

-## R1

 ### ...
      *developed by Christopher Morris and Matthew Molloy*

 is an online forum where people can discuss, review and post about classic video games.
 The user is able to create a log in with their email, a password and make a username.
 From there, the user can create new posts or view and comment on an existing post.
 The user will also be able to upload images with their posts.